Written by special contributor

 Programs of study

 Here are some degrees to explore, listed with a handful of possible job titles for graduates.
 Worth noting: for some of these careers, a range of different degrees could be your first step; some may require additional training or an advanced degree.
-If that’s part of your plan, Waterloo’s Centre for Career Development has dedicated advisors who support students all the way through the graduate program application process.
+If that’s part of your plan, Waterloo’s Centre for Career Development has dedicated advisors who supports students all the way through the graduate program application process.
 The best degree to pursue is the one that excites you the most!

 - Architectural Engineering